 On the design and features front, the TG-5’s clever lens arrangement allows for a range of optional add-ons such as a macro light or fisheye lens, while the inclusion of GPS and a compass, manometer and thermometer allows all sorts of extra info to be embedded into photos taken while on your adventures.

 While it isn’t particularly cheap, the TG-5’s strong showing with both features and performance make it the standout camera in the tough compact category.
-If you’re looking for the best waterproof point-and-shoot, look no further.
+If you’re looking for the best waterproof point-and-shoot, and don’t mind the lack of a built-in viewfinder, look no further.

 - Tough, waterproof construction